 Compact fluorescent lamps and fluorescent tubes contain trace amounts of mercury.
 This mercury can be recovered and recycled for further use, to keep it out of landfill.

-Recycling fluorescent household globes can recover other valuable materials like ceramic, glass, aluminium and phosphor, which are then used to make products like fertilizer, aluminium cans and insulation batts.
+Recycling fluorescent household globes can also recover other valuable materials like glass, aluminium and phosphor.

-Households can take small amounts of light globes and fluorescent lamps and tubes to the Frankston Regional Recycling and Recovery Centre or one of Council’s Specialty Recycling Hubs for free.
+Households can take small amounts of light globes and tubes (all kinds) to the Frankston Regional Recycling and Recovery Centre or Council’s Specialty Recycling Hubs for free.